Anthony Joshua: Joshua vs. Takam

 On 16 October, rumours circulated that Pulev had suffered an injury, which could see the fight being in jeopardy.
 The same reports suggested the injury was 10 days old, but Pulev's camp had kept it quiet.
 The injury was later revealed to be true and 36-year-old Carlos Takam (35–3–1, 27 KOs), who was ranked number 3 by the IBF, stepped in to replace Pulev on 12 days notice.
 Eddie Hearn said in a statement that he received a phone call from Pulev's promoter Kalle Sauerland advising him of a shoulder injury he had sustained during sparring.
 Hearn revealed when the Joshua vs. Pulev fight was made, he contacted Takam's camp, knowing they would be next in line and told them to begin a training camp and stay on standby.
 IBF stated that Joshua fighting Takam would satisfy his mandatory defence.
-Despite Hearn claiming Joshua would weigh around 235–240 pounds, he officially weighed a career-heavy 254 pounds, while Takam came in a 235 pounds.
+Despite Hearn claiming Joshua would weigh around 235–240 lb, he officially weighed a career-heavy 254 lb, while Takam came in a 235 lb.

 On fight night, in front of nearly 80,000 fans in attendance, Joshua retained his world titles with what many believed was a premature stoppage in round ten.
 The official time of stoppage was 1 minute, 34 seconds.
 Many fans ringside booed the referee stoppage, which saw Takam go out on his feet.
 After a cagey first round, the second round saw Takam accidentally headbutt Joshua's nose, likely breaking it, causing Joshua's eyes to water.
 In round four, Joshua opened up a cut above Takam's right eye.
 After the referee checked the eye, Joshua knocked Takam down with a left hook to the head.
 He beat the count and lasted the remainder of the round.
 Another cut appeared above Takam's left eye in round seven.
 Referee Phil Edwards asked the ringside doctor to take a look at Takam a few times during the fight.
 In rounds eight and nine, Joshua started to back off, which saw Takam come forward and land some good shots to Joshua's head.
 In round ten, Joshua landed a clean right uppercut followed by a barrage of punches.
 Referee Phil Edwards, seeing this, stepped in between, halting the fight.
 A doctor confirmed that Joshua's nose was not broken, only bruised and swollen.